andreasbm/readme/readme/2-getting-started.md

 ### Usage

-So run the `[[ readme.example.command ]]` command and a README file will be generated for you.
+Run the `[[ readme.example.command ]]` command and a README file will be generated for you.
 If you want to go into depth with the readme command, check out the following options or write `[[ readme.example.command ]] -h` in your terminal if that's your cup of tea.

 [[ readme.commandOptions ]]